Public Intoxication Lawyer in Iowa City & Davenport

-Serving Cedar Rapids, Davenport & all of Eastern Iowa
+Serving Cedar Rapids, Quad City & all of Eastern Iowa

 Public intoxication can happen to anyone – even responsible drinkers.
-If you have been accused of public intoxication in Iowa City, hiring a team of qualified criminal defense attorneys could result in the reduction or dismissal of your charges.
+If you have been accused of public intoxication in Iowa City & Davenport, hiring a team of qualified Iowa public intoxication lawyer could result in the reduction or dismissal of your charges.

-At Keegan, Tindal & Mason, we have over 50 years of combined legal experience successfully handling a wide variety of criminal cases.
+At Keegan, Tindal & Jaeger, we have over 50 years of combined legal experience successfully handling a wide variety of criminal defense cases.
 When it comes to public intoxication allegations, we have the knowledge and skills to craft a compelling case on your behalf.

 Public intoxication laws exist to prevent individuals from disturbing others in public while being drunk or under the influence of drugs.
 Those found guilty are subject to paying fines and spending time in jail.
 The number of previous offenses determines the classifications and punishments for public intoxication.

 No matter how many previous offenses you have, a conviction can severely impact your work and personal life.
-A criminal defense law firm can advise you of your legal options for fighting against public intoxication charges in an attempt to avoid these consequences.
+An Iowa criminal defense law firm can advise you of your legal options for fighting against public intoxication charges in an attempt to avoid these consequences.